techmindful/hideout/hosting.md

 * Hideout will be hosted at `/home/user/hideout-1.0.0`.
 Your version number may be different.
 * Domain name will be `ourhideout.xyz`.

-To host hideout, first download the latest release from the release page: https://github.com/techmindful/hideout/releases
+To host Hideout, first download the latest release from the release page: https://github.com/techmindful/hideout/releases

 Unzip it to `/home/user/hideout-1.0.0`.

 We need nginx for the server.
-Get it here: https://nginx.org/
+Get it here: https://nginx.org/en/docs/install.html

 We need to config nginx.
 You can skip this part if you are familiar with nginx.
 I'm no expert.
 I left nginx's default config at `/etc/nginx/nginx.conf` pretty much untouched:
 ```